h-quer/Slaanesh/README.md

 ## Scope and roadmap
 ### Roadmap
-Features I am currently actively working on (pull requests very welcome for support on these!):
+Features I am currently actively working on (pull requests still very welcome for support on these!):
 * Overview page UI improvements - table alignment, graphs, additional stats, configurability in config file
 * Cover cleanup - setting button to delete downloaded covers of games that are no longer in the game list
 * File picker and file downloads for csv import/export